 - a) The blended biodiesel is supplied to consumers within the host country whose existing stationary installations or vehicles, that actually combust the blend, are included in the project boundary. - b) The consumer (end-user) of blended biodiesel in the transport sector is a captive fleet. - c) The consumer and the producer of the blended biodiesel are bound by a contract that allows the producer to monitor the consumption of blended biodiesel and states that the consumer shall not claim CERs resulting from its consumption. - d) No major modifications in the consumer stationary installations or in the vehicles engines are deemed necessary to consume/combust the blended biodiesel.
 In case of stationary installations, the blending fraction can have any value between 0 and 100%.
 In case of vehicles use, the blending proportion must be low enough to ensure that the technical performance characteristics of the blended biodiesel do not differ significantly from those of pure petrodiesel.
 The default value for the maximum allowable blending proportion is 20% by volume (B20)2.
-If the project participants use a blending proportion more than 20%, they shall justify in the PDD that the technical performance characteristics of the blended biodiesel do not differ significantly from those of pure petrodiesel.
 Blending is done by the producer, the consumer or a third party who is contractually bound to the producer to ensure that blending proportions and amounts are monitored and meet all regulatory requirements.